 Previously Looked After Children are more than twice as likely to be suspended than their peers as well as more likely to be excluded.
 Permanent exclusions of PLAC children accounted for five per cent of Surrey exclusions in the academic year 22/23.

-Where a Child/Young Person (CYP is a Previously Looked After Child (PLAC), the LA no longer have corporate parental responsibility.
+Where a Child/Young Person (CYP) is a Previously Looked After Child (PLAC), the LA no longer have corporate parental responsibility.
 Education provision would be supported as any other CYP dependent on the criteria mentioned above, via SEND or Inclusion services as appropriate.
 Surrey Virtual School (SVS) may advocate for the CYP but have no formal responsibility or case management responsibilities.
 SVS should be notified at virtualschool.plac@surreycc.gov.uk to enable advice and guidance.

 Where previously looked-after children face the risk of being suspended or permanently excluded, the school should engage with the child’s parents and the school’s DT.
 The school may also seek the advice of the VSH on strategies to support the pupil.